omerh/docker-image-cleaner/README.md

 Configuration environment variables:

-- TIME_INTERVAL='120m' (can be s,m,h)
+- TIME_INTERVAL=120m (can be s,m,h)
-- FILTER='alpine:latest,your-image:tag' (Filter your images you wish to keep on your docker hosts)
+- FILTER=alpine:latest,your-image:tag (Filter your images you wish to keep on your docker hosts)

 Optional environment variables: `DOCKER_API_VERSION` that now defaults to `1.39`